Something/Anything?: Release and reception

 Something/Anything was released in February 1972.
-White-labeled promotional DJ issues of the LP were pressed on colored vinyl — the first record on red vinyl, the second on blue.
+White-labeled promotional DJ issues of the LP were pressed on colored vinyl—the first record on red vinyl, the second on blue.
 Billboard reviewed that Rundgren's songs "have an aura of being irreverent, irrelevant little ditties, while in reality they are penetratingly strident observations", and that he seemed to have had fun making the album.
-"Hello It's Me" was released as a single in September 1973, and reached #5 on the Billboard Hot 100.
+"Hello It's Me" was released as a single in September 1973, and reached number five on the Billboard Hot 100.

 According to Encyclopedia of Popular Music writer Colin Larkin, the album has since been "rightly regarded as one of the landmark releases of the early 70s".
 AllMusic especially praised the album's endearing tone and often adventurous variety of styles, commenting that "Listening to Something/Anything? is a mind-altering trip in itself, no matter how many instantly memorable, shamelessly accessible pop songs are scattered throughout the album."
 Village Voice critic Robert Christgau also applauded the album’s variety: "The many good songs span styles and subjects in a virtuoso display ...
 And the many ordinary ones are saved by Todd's confidence and verve."
 Rolling Stone found the songs "perfectly composed" while deeming the record Rundgren's "best-selling, most-enduring work born of desperation", one that "demonstrates his command of the studio, unfurling his falsetto over a kaleidoscope of rock genres".
 Axl Rose declared in a 1989 Rolling Stone interview that "Today, my favorite record is Todd Rundgren's Something/Anything".

 Rundgren himself has been more ambivalent about the album's success and critical acclaim.
 He has stated several times that since he had already become successful as a producer, he was not as interested in straight commercial pop success as other artists.
 In particular, he rejected a tag of being "a male Carole King".
 "With all due respect," he later stated, "I took no comfort in merely being labeled a 'singer / songwriter'."
 Subsequent albums, beginning with the follow-up A Wizard, A True Star and the spin-off group Utopia, would see a radical shift away from straightforward three-minute pop.
+The New Yorker deems Something/Anything? to be the first in a sequence of avant-pop albums by Rundgren, but "more pop" where A Wizard, a True Star is "more avant".
+The singer John Lydon commented that "Something/Anything? is wonderful.
+So superb, the way he could take a song and then just half-finish it 'cos what's the point, it's already been done, it don't need a repeat of the first verse.
+I liked that attitude, like Mozart when he didn't finish Requiem.